 We have constructed a new 11.3km ring road route which connects the Bruce Highway at the Stockroute Road roundabout in the south through to Bald Hill Road in the north.

 - Improves network efficiency

-- Upgrading a 1.6km section of the Peak Downs Highway, between Horse and Jockey Road and Sextons Road, to a dual carriageway.
+- Upgraded a 1.6km section of the Peak Downs Highway, between Horse and Jockey Road and Sextons Road, to a dual carriageway.

 - New network connections at the Bruce Highway south, Peak Downs Highway and Bruce Highway north.

 - A new crossing of the Pioneer River.

 - Total investment

 - $497.3 million